aved991/ChatBot/README.md

 But since we are too poor to afford it and lack "Swaggy-money", me fam & ma-bluds gonna use use the free plan Ciao!
 Enjoy(*drops mic)

-The programming language used is Python
+The programming language used is Python.
+Yo slick make sure your Python version is above 3.9 Download Rasa, just type in the Terminal "pip install rasa"